zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 An “auction” is where either someone in person (sta nding in front of you) or online is selling something, and a number of differ ent people are interested in buying it.
 Each person says how much he or she is w illing to pay for it.
 When you say how much you want to pay for something – when y ou are, in effect, offering to buy something – that’s called a “bid.”

 So you’re not just saying, “Oh, I would pay $50.”
-Y ou are saying, “I will pay,” because if your bid is accepted – if you, what we w ould call, “win the auction” – then you have to pay $50 to buy whatever it is you bid on.
+You are saying, “I will pay,” because if your bid is accepted – if you, what we w ould call, “win the auction” – then you have to pay $50 to buy whatever it is you bid on.
 “To bid on” means to give a price that you are willing to pay for a cert ain object, to make an offer on a item.
 We use the preposition “on” after the verb “t o bid” to describe the item that you want.
 “I bid on a car.”
 “I bid on a house.”
 “I bid $30.”
 If you’re just giving the actual price that you are offering or willing to pa y, then there is no preposition “on” after the verb.

 Anyway, back to the story.
 Jermaine says to Bethany , “You shouldn’t bid on that auction right now.
 Wait until the last minute.”
 Now , Bethany is bidding on an online auction.
 “Online” means, of course, on the I nternet.
 One online auction website is “eBay” (eBay).
 Jermaine says that Bethan y should “wait until the last minute,” meaning wait until the auction is just abo ut to end.